South Cornwall Coast Path: Falmouth to Plymouth

 Falmouth to Plymouth in 5 Days Walking Code: CSE6

-We offer three holidays from Falmouth to Plymouth.
+We offer 3 itineraries from Falmouth to Plymouth.
 Choose from 5, 6 or 7 days walking, depending on how far you want to walk each day.
 This is a rugged section of coastline with hidden coves steeped in history.
 Each overnight location is filled with character and highlights Cornish charm.

 |Day 1||Travel to Falmouth for your first nights accommodation|